Fiserv/Commerce-Hub/docs/Card-Not-Present/Payment-URL.md

 #### Payment URL Status

-- Created - The payment URL is created and is ready for use by the shopper.
+- **Created:** The payment URL is created and is ready for use by the shopper.
-- Used - The Payment URL is used by the shopper.
-If the status is used then the merchant needs to submit a transaction inquiry
+- **Used:** The Payment URL is used by the shopper.
+If the status is used, then the merchant needs to submit a [transaction inquiry](../Transactions/Inquiry.md) to determine the final state of the transaction.
-- Expired - The Payment URL is not used by the shopper and is expired.
+- **Expired:** The Payment URL is not used by the shopper and is expired.
+New Payment URL needs to be created if required.
-- Cancelled - The Payment URL is cancelled by the merchant.
+- **Cancelled:** The Payment URL is deleted by the merchant.

+---

 ## Delete a Payment URL